Bridging factor and sparse models: Theoretical Results

-The next result shows the $\ell_1$ and $\ell_2$ rate results for the Lasso estimator \eqref{E:LASSO_obj_fun} based on the ``estimated data'' and quantifies how the estimation errors impact on the choice of regularization parameter and rates of convergence.
+The next result presents non-asymptotic bounds for the (in sample) prediction error and the $\ell_1$-estimation error for the LASSO estimator \eqref{E:LASSO_obj_fun} based on the ``estimated data'' and quantifies how the estimation errors impact on the choice of regularization parameter and rates of convergence.